Moomins07/100-days-of-code/log-2.md

 **Today's Progress**: I spent several hours today watching videos on OOP in JavaScript.
 The videos mostly covered the use of Object.create and a general overview of what OOP is and why it is used.

 **Thoughts:** I now have a much better understanding of why we use OOP in programming and I learned about the 4 principles of OOP: Abstraction, Ecapsulation, Inheritance and Polymorphism.
 I'm still not confident in my ability to use OOP, so I will be spending tomorrow following an OOP section of a JavaScript course.
 I am doing this in preparation for a OOP project within The Odin Project course that I hope to start within the next few days.

+### Day 28: December 29, 2022

+**Today's Progress**: Continuing to learn OOP, I have returned to a JavaScript Udemy course that I first started earlier in the year.
+I completed several sections on prototypal inheritance.

+**Thoughts:** As usual, I found that the lectures from the JavaScript Udemy course cleared up a lot of misunderstandings I had with OOP, and I'm only 2 lectures in!
+A great example of this is the fact that constructor functions themselves don't have a prototype, even though the syntax makes it look so (Person.prototype).
+What we're essentially saying here is 'the prototype of objects created using the Person constructor function'.
+It was also interesting to learn that JavaScript doesn't really have traditional 'classical OOP' classes and so it's important to learn some of the distinctions in the terminology.
+There's seemingly A LOT to OOP and I'm finding it somewhat overwhelming so far and I'm especially intimidated by The Odin Project OOP project that I will need to complete soon.